Pulmonary actinomycosis is a rare lung infection caused by bacteria.

-Pulmonary actinomycosis is caused by certain bacteria normally found in the mouth and gastrointestinal tract, where they do not usually cause harm.
-Poor dental hygiene and dental abscess can increase your risk of face, jaw, and lung infections caused by these bacteria.
+Pulmonary actinomycosis is caused by certain bacteria normally found in the mouth and gastrointestinal tract.
+The bacteria often do not cause harm.
+But poor dental hygiene and tooth abscess can increase your risk for lung infections caused by these bacteria.

 - Chest pain when taking a deep breath